sarietta/theoputer-blog/content/posts/clock-extras.md

 low to high.
 Within the time range of the monostable multivibrator's delay before returning to its single stable state (low in this case), no other inputs matter.
 Now the question is what kind of circuit behaves like a monostable multivibrator.
-And of course there answer is that there are many.
+And of course the answer is that there are many.
 In our case, since we're already married to the 555 timer and it
 [definitely oscillates](/posts/clock/#controllable-oscillations), it's